To inspire a unique twist to your grazing occasions, top Kiwi platter professionals share their grazing inspiration tips with us.

-#1.
-Colour“I live by ‘you eat with your eyes’ therefore one of my favourite platter tips is to make sure your platter is bursting with colour.
-The best way to add great pops of colour to any platter is by using seasonal fruits and vegetables as well as different coloured chutneys, relishes and hummus.” — Rachael, grazers_nz
+“I live by ‘you eat with your eyes’ therefore one of my favourite platter tips is to make sure your platter is bursting with colour.
+The best way to add great pops of colour to any platter is by using seasonal fruits and vegetables as well as different coloured chutneys, relishes and hummus.” — Rachael, @grazers_nz

 Consider mixing up the textures: something soft, cold, crunchy, creamy.
 Think flavours – sweet, salty and savoury.

 #3.
-MeatsWhat will be on your platter board: cured meats (salami, prosciutto, ham); cooked meats (roast chicken, pulled beef); or smoked meats (smoked chicken or artisan sausage)?
+MeatsThink cured meats (salami, prosciutto, ham); cooked meats (roast chicken, pulled beef); and smoked meats (smoked chicken or artisan sausage).

 If possible, roll or fold cured meats so they look appetizing and easy to remove off the platter to avoid guests having to prize off salami slices that may have awkwardly stuck together.